 Biopharma Cleaning: Hormone Residue

-Q: How can I clean residual hormone residue from our process lines and tanks?
-A: For manual cleaning we would highly recommend TergazymeⓇ Enzyme Active Powered Detergent.
-It contains proteolytic enzymes that can effectively break down protein based hormones, along with powerful emulsifiers.
-For a liquid concentrate manual cleaner, I would certainly recommend DetonoxⓇ … [Read more...] about Biopharma Cleaning: Hormone Residue
+A. For manual cleaning we would highly recommend TergazymeⓇ Enzyme Active Powered Detergent.
+It contains protein enzymes that can effectively break down protein based hormones along with powerful emulsifiers.

 Video: Tergazyme Enzyme-Active Powdered Detergent by Alconox, Inc.

-Tergazyme® Enzyme Active Powdered Detergent is a concentrated, anionic detergent with a proteolytic enzyme for manual and ultrasonic cleaning.
-Excellent for organic and oily residues in addition to enhanced removal of proteinaceous soils, tissue, polysaccharide and other inanimate layers of biofilms, blood and bodily fluids from glassware, metals, plastic, ceramic, porcelain, … [Read more...] about Video: Tergazyme Enzyme-Active Powdered Detergent by Alconox, Inc.
+Video: Tergazyme® Enzyme Active Powdered Detergent is a concentrated, anionic detergent with a proteolytic enzyme for manual and ultrasonic cleaning.
+Excellent for organic and oily residues in addition to enhanced removal of proteinaceous soils, tissue, biofilms, blood and bodily fluids from glassware, metals, plastic, ceramic, porcelain, elastomers and fiberglass with no interfering residues.

 Cleaning Proteins: pH and Temperature